 - → Leaders must be given a record book to record attendance carefully in case parents need to be advised about a health or safety concern.
-Attendance should be recorded at the beginning of each program and the attendance book taken to a central place. - → All leaders/volunteers must read, agree and sign a "covenant of care" form and agree to a police background check and a Vulnerable Sector Check.
+Attendance should be recorded at the beginning of each program and the attendance book taken to a central place. - → All leaders/volunteers must read, agree and sign a "covenant of care" form and agree to a police background check and a vulnerable sector Screening check.